mahafuzur/web-devs-resources/_resource_links/javascript_tools_&_site/Angular Js.md

 icon: "angularjs.svg"
 ---

-Angular js is one of the old javascript framework. which help to create better data stractur.
+Angular js is one of the old javascript framework.
+It enhanced HTML to create better web apps.